L-codes/Neo-reGeorg/README-en.md

 * High compatibility of the server environment
 * (only php) Refer to [pivotnacci](https://github.com/blackarrowsec/pivotnacci) to implement a single `SESSION` to create multiple TCP connections to deal with some load balancing scenarios
 * aspx/ashx/jsp/jspx no longer relies on Session, and can run normally in harsh environments such as cookie-free
-* Support HTTP forwarding, coping with load balancing environment
+* (non-php) Support HTTP forwarding, coping with load balancing environment

 ## Dependencies